Documentation-Pro/react-calendar.github.io/docs/pages/setup.md

 <link rel="stylesheet" href="../../stylesheets/extra.css" />

 ## Overview
-In this section I will walk you through the installation of [React Calendar](https://www.npmjs.com/package/react-calendar) which involves creating a new project directory, installing [React 16.3](https://react.dev/) or later, and importing the Calendar component in the App.js file.
+In this section we will walk through the installation of [React Calendar](https://www.npmjs.com/package/react-calendar) which involves creating a new project directory, installing [React 16.3](https://react.dev/) or later, and importing the Calendar component in the App.js file.

 ## Installation Steps for React Calendar